alimori/js-fundamental/README.md

 # js-fundamental
 An introductory of JavaScript.

-In this project, I practice  the js fundamental topics, including:
+In this project, we practice the js fundamental and advanced topics, including:

-- Variables

-- Conditionals

-- Functions

-- Loops

-- Strings

-- Math

-- Arrays

-- Modulo

-- Objects
+- Closure and Scopes

+- Event loop and Concurrency

+- this, bind, call, apply

 #